 Since creating an app to do this is a bit out of my skill-set for now (yes, I am looking at you, Keith Smith!), I have found a useful alternative: Numbers for iOS.
 Numbers is a spreadsheet app (much like Microsoft Excel) that most iPad owners can get for free.

 In Numbers I built Nazarene TBQ score sheets that will calculate the following for you:

 The TBQ Podcast

-Check out the Podcast tab to listen to the latest episodes!
+Check out the Podcast tab to listen to the archived episodes!

 Privacy Guarantee: I will never share your e-mail address with anyone else.

 Teen Bible Quizzing is a dynamic, enriching ministry with a mission to invite youth into a deeper relationship with Jesus!
 Endorsed by Nazarene Youth International (NYI), Teen Bible Quizzing uniquely combines study of the Bible, competition, fellowship and disciple-making in a program attractive to youth.